Include it when

 README and license.
 Hermes Agent details are based on the public

 NousResearch/hermes-agent README and license.
-Both projects
+Both are

-move quickly, so feature descriptions here should be treated as a
+descriptions here should be treated as a

 snapshot of public docs rather than a hands-on audit.

 Commercial tooling notes are intentionally conservative: public docs and client components may be open, but the hosted products, models, account systems, and server-side behavior are not the same thing as a FOSS local tool.
+Windsurf details here are based on public product docs and site copy rather than an inspectable hosted backend.

 Used for open repositories where the current description comes from public docs and license files.